-FUNDING SOURCE PURPOSE/DESCRIPTION FUNDING CYCLE TRA ACTIVE TRANSPORTATION PROJECT EXAMPLES Inf.
+FUNDING SOURCE PURPOSE/DESCRIPTION FUNDING CYCLE TRA ACTI NSPOI VE RTATION PROJECT EXAMPLES Inf.
 NI Plan 9 Accelerating Innovative Mobility Accelerating Innovative Mobility (AIM) will highlight FTA's commitment to support and advance innovation in the transit industry.
-Unavailable Х Research and technology programs and plans 10 Enhanced Mobility of Seniors & Individuals with Disabilities - Section 5310 Formula funding to states for the purpose of assisting private nonprofit groups in meeting transportation needs of the elderly and persons with disabilities.
-Annual Х Planning program to meet the special transportation needs of seniors and individuals with disabilities 11 Flexible Funding Programs - Congestion Mitigation and Air Quality Program - 23 USC 149 CMAQ provides funding to areas in nonattainment or maintenance for ozone, carbon monoxide, and/or particulate matter.
+Annually Х Research and technology programs and plans 10 Enhanced Mobility of Seniors & Individuals with Disabilities - Section 5310 Formula funding to states for the purpose of assisting private nonprofit groups in meeting transportation needs of the elderly and persons with disabilities.
+Annually Х Planning program to meet the special transportation needs of seniors and individuals with disabilities 11 Flexible Funding Programs - Congestion Mitigation and Air Quality Program - 23 USC 149 CMAQ provides funding to areas in nonattainment or maintenance for ozone, carbon monoxide, and/or particulate matter.
 States that have no nonattainment or maintenance areas still receive a minimum apportionment of CMAQ funding for either air quality projects or other elements of flexible spending.
 Funds may be used for any transit capital expenditures otherwise eligible for FTA funding as long as they have an air quality benefit.
-Annual Х • Mobility projects 12 Formula Grants for Rural Areas - 5311 Provides capital, planning, and operating assistance to states to support public transportation in rural areas with populations less than 50,000, where many residents often rely on public transit to reach their destinations.
-Annual х Planning, capital, operating, job access and reverse commute projects, and the acquisition of public transportation services.
+Annually Х • Mobility projects 12 Formula Grants for Rural Areas - 5311 Provides capital, planning, and operating assistance to states to support public Annually Х Planning, capital, operating, job access and reverse commute projects, and the acquisition of public transportation services.
 13 Grants for Buses and Bus Facilities Formula Program - 5339(a) Provides funding to states and transit agencies through a statutory formula to replace, rehabilitate and purchase buses and related equipment and to construct bus-related facilities.
 In addition to the formula allocation, this program includes two discretionary components: The Bus and Bus Facilities Discretionary Program and the Low or No Emissions Bus Discretionary Program.
-Annual Х Projects to replace, rehabilitate and purchase buses, vans, and related equipment, and to construct bus- related facilities
+Annually Х • Projects to replace, rehabilitate and purchase buses, vans, and related equipment, and to construct bus-related facilities

 FUNDING SOURCE PURPOSE/DESCRIPTION FUNDING CYCLE TRA ACT NSPO IVE RTATION PROJECT EXAMPLES Inf.
 NI Plan 14 Low and No- Emission Component Assessment Program (LoNo- CAP) On September 29, 2016, FTA announced the opportunity for eligible institutions of higher education to apply for funding to conduct testing, evaluation, and analysis of low or no emission (LoNo) components intended for use in LoNo transit buses used to provide public transportation.
 The deadline for applications is November 28, 2016.
 April Х Programs that have zero-emission and low emission transit buses 15 Mobility for All Pilot Program Grants This funding opportunity seeks to improve mobility options through employing innovative coordination of transportation strategies and building partnerships to enhance mobility and access to vital community services for older adults, individuals with disabilities, and people of low income.
-January Х • Transportation projects with a focus on employing mobility management strategies, vehicle purchase, IT purchase, leasing equipment or a facility for use in public transportation etc 16 Mobility on Demand (MOD) Sandbox Demonstration Program - 5312 Funds projects that promote innovative business models to deliver high quality, seamless and equitable mobility options for all travelers.
-Annual X Private for-profit and not-for-profit organizations, including shared use mobility providers, and technology system suppliers Operators of transportation services, such as employee shuttle services, airport connector services, university transportation systems, or parking and tolling authorities State or local government entities Other organizations that may contribute to the success of the project team including consultants, research consortia or not-for-profit industry organizations, and institutions of higher education
+January х • Transportation projects with a focus on employing mobility management strategies, vehicle purchase, IT purchase, leasing equipment or a facility for use in public transportation etc 16 Mobility on Demand (MOD) Sandbox Demonstration Program - 5312 Funds projects that promote innovative business models to deliver high quality, seamless and equitable mobility options for all travelers.
+Annually Х Private for-profit and not-for-profit organizations, including shared use mobility providers, and technology system suppliers Operators of transportation services, such as employee shuttle services, airport connector services, university transportation systems, or parking and tolling authorities State or local government entities Other organizations that may contribute to the success of the project team including consultants, research consortia or not-for-profit industry organizations, and institutions of higher education